mathewtrivett/gogo/README.md

 #### Liberties

 The lines on the board are called liberties.
 Think of liberties as the life lines to each group of stones.
-When a group of your stones are surrounded by your opponent, that group no longer has liberties and they are taken as prisoners.
+When a group of your stones is surrounded by your opponent, that group no longer has liberties and they are taken as prisoners.

 #### Winning GoGo